 Fault has definitely proved to be one of the best decks in the game if not the best.
-Its combination of Fault’s overwhelming lategame power mixed with the Vetruvian’s premium tempo positive removal package of Blood of Air and Sandswirl mixed with the fact that it has room to tech for just about any occasion has constantly proved its self to be a massive bully in the meta.
+Its combination of Fault’s overwhelming late game power mixed with Vetruvian’s premium tempo-positive removal package of Blood of Air and Sandswirl Reader along with the fact that it has room to tech for just about any occasion has constantly proved itself to be a massive bully in the meta.

-While Fault has existed for some time now with or without Rae and has been played to varying degrees of success with several varieties of the deck like the Reassemble Obleysk version, the go to Golem variant, or more of a control shell, it was not until Khanuum-ka’s release that the deck tipped the scales.
-Kha mixed with Fault has proved to be a massive threat allowing it to delete fields and or generals that sport three or more attack.
-Kha is the only really unhealthy part of the deck and likely needs a change, but is not the root of its power.
+While Fault has existed for some time now with or without Rae and has been played to varying degrees of success with several variants of the deck like the Reassemble Obleysk version, the go-to Golem variant, or more of a control shell, it was not until Khanuum-Ka’s release that the deck tipped the scales.
+Kha-Ka mixed with Fault has proven to be a massive threat allowing it to delete fields and or generals that sport three or more attack.
+Ka is the only really unhealthy part of the deck and likely needs a change, but is not the root of its power.

-The combination of its removal, draw power, six mana faults and or Kha, and its room for tech has lead it to completely edging out a lot of decks from the meta, including many of its natural counters like Vaath.
-Vets removal package pushes out greedy ramp/high value minion based decks, fault edges out a lot of late game decks, and Kha pushes out artifacts, Vaath, and things like lancer.
-It is one of the most meta warping decks we have ever seen.
+The combination of its removal, draw power, six-mana Faults and or Ka, and its room for tech has lead it to completely edgeout a lot of decks from the meta, including many of its natural counters like Vaath.
+Vet’s removal package pushes out greedy ramp/high value minion-based decks, Fault edges out a lot of late game decks, and Kha pushes out artifacts, Vaath, and things like Lancer.
+It is one of the most meta-warping decks we have ever seen.

-Between the fact that Fault does have clear ways to tech against it and its hard to compete with Ragnaora’s raw power, and or Wanderers high-roll capability what is actually the best is a tough call.
+Between the fact that Fault does have clear ways to tech against it and it’s hard to compete with Ragnora’s raw power, and or Wanderer’s high-roll capability what is actually the best is a tough call.
 But the deck is definitely at the top and is shaping the meta.